madisoncrusso/Hartford-Civic-Hacking-2015/README.md

 **4:30pm-...** - Food/beers in Parkville

-We will start the day with a presentation by Chris Brechlin.

 National Day of Civic Hacking is a coordinated series of events happening across the country.
 Learn more about the movement here [hackforchange.org/about](http://www.hackforchange.org/about).
 Also:
 [Code for America](http://t.co/SdrDB6SXsQ) ([twitter](https://twitter.com/codeforamerica))